Jesse Ventura: Other media

 Ventura has been criticized by the press for profiting from his heightened popularity.
 He was hired as a television analyst for the failed XFL football league in 2001, served as a referee at a WWF SummerSlam match in 1999, and published several books during his tenure as governor.
 On his weekly radio show, he often criticized the media for focusing on these deals rather than his policy proposals.

 From 2009 to 2012, TruTV aired three seasons of the television series Conspiracy Theory with Jesse Ventura.

 Ventura had a guest spot on an episode of the 2012 rebooted Teenage Mutant Ninja Turtles animated series on Nickelodeon.

 In 2013, Ventura announced a new show, Jesse Ventura: Uncensored, which launched on January 27, 2014, and later renamed Off the Grid, and aired until 2016 on Ora TV, an online video on demand network founded by Larry King.

 In 2017, Ventura became the host of the show The World According to Jesse on RT America; the series ended in March 2022 when RT programming produced by its production partner Ora TV was suspended after Russia's invasion of Ukraine.
 RT America ceased operations on March 3, 2022.

 Political career

 Mayor of Brooklyn Park

-After his departure from the WWF, Ventura took a former high school teacher's advice and ran for mayor of Brooklyn Park, Minnesota in 1990.
-He defeated the city's 25-year incumbent mayor and served from 1991 to 1995.
+After his departure from the WWF, Ventura took a former high school teacher's advice and ran for mayor of Brooklyn Park, Minnesota, in 1990.
+He defeated the city's 18-year incumbent mayor and served from 1991 to 1995.
+Many professional wrestling personalities have entered politics, but Ventura is among the few, including Jim Barnett and Antonio Inoki, to have remained active in wrestling while serving in a government role: he was simultaneously mayor and WCW's color commentator through much of his mayoral tenure.